llmite-ai/mirra/SPEC.md

 ## Request Flow

-1. Client sends request to Taco (e.g., `http://localhost:4567/v1/messages`)
+1. Client sends request to MIRRA (e.g., `http://localhost:4567/v1/messages`)
-2. Taco identifies the target API from configuration
+2. MIRRA identifies the target API from configuration
 3. Request body and headers are captured
 4. Request is forwarded to upstream API
 5. Response is streamed back to client in real-time